Tertiary education providers in Australia and New Zealand are issuing certified digital documents to their students and graduates.

 As the education sector in Australia and New Zealand incorporates digital academic records (transcripts) and graduation documents, Recipients should be aware of this improvement and consider their policies and processes to take full advantage of the benefits that certified online documents provide.

-This page and the document below provides information that is particularly relevant to employers, universities and other 3rd parties who may receive certified digital documents, both in terms of general awareness and specific instructions that will aid the adoption of My eQuals your organisation.
+This page and the document below provides information that is particularly relevant to employers, education providers and other 3rd parties who may receive certified digital documents, both in terms of general awareness and specific instructions that will aid the adoption of My eQuals your organisation.

 Want to know more?